Unclaimed Income Tax Refunds by Taxpayers

 May 17, 2024

-e-File option no longer available.
+e-File option no longer available, refund no longer able to be claimed.
 Prepare, file your 2020 tax return on paper.

 If you owe 2020 Taxes, file your tax return as soon as possible to reduce late filing fees and late tax payment penalties and interest.